December 2, 2021

 If you are looking for sources of cash to gift, you can look to sell an unwanted or unneeded life insurance policy in a life settlement.
 It may be more prudent planning to give your money away while you are still alive.
 Situations changes and your life insurance policy may no longer meet your current needs.
 All types of life insurance policies can be sold, including universal life, whole life, variable life, and term life.
 Here is more detail on what factors impact the value of a life insurance policy.
 You can get an instant estimate of the value of your life insurance policy by visiting the Q Life Settlements calculator.

-You can also call Q Life Settlements at 866-679-9410 or email us email@example.com to discuss your situation.
+You can also call Q Life Settlements at 866-679-9410, contact us, or email us email@example.com to discuss your situation.
 Our team is available and ready to explain to you all that you would want to know about life settlements.

 Remember: Never abandon a life insurance policy without looking at the life settlement option first!